Skid Row (American band)

-Skid Row is an American rock band formed in 1986 in Toms River, New Jersey.
-Their current lineup comprises bassist Rachel Bolan, guitarists Dave Sabo and Scotti Hill, drummer Rob Hammersmith and vocalist Erik Grönwall.
+Skid Row is an American heavy metal band formed in 1986 in Toms River, New Jersey.
+Their current lineup comprises bassist Rachel Bolan, guitarists Dave Sabo and Scotti Hill and drummer Rob Hammersmith.
 The group achieved commercial success in the late 1980s and early 1990s, with its first two albums Skid Row (1989) and Slave to the Grind (1991) certified multi-platinum, the latter of which reached number one on the Billboard 200.
 Those two albums also produced some of Skid Row's most popular hits, both in and outside of the United States, including "18 and Life" and "I Remember You", which peaked in the top 10 of the Billboard Hot 100, and other charting singles such as "Youth Gone Wild", "Monkey Business", "Slave to the Grind", "Wasted Time", and "In a Darkened Room".
 The band's third album Subhuman Race (1995) was also critically acclaimed, but failed to repeat the success of its predecessors.
 Those three albums featured the band's "classic" lineup, which consisted of Bolan, Sabo, Hill, drummer Rob Affuso and frontman Sebastian Bach.
 The band had sold 20 million albums worldwide by the end of 1996.
-Amid rising tensions, Bach and Affuso both left Skid Row towards the end of that year, after which the band entered a three-year hiatus.
+Amid rising tensions, Bach was fired and Affuso left Skid Row towards the end of that year, after which the band entered a three-year hiatus.

-Skid Row reformed in 1999, with Johnny Solinger as Bach's replacement and a revolving cast of drummers, the latest being Rob Hammersmith.
-Solinger recorded two albums with the band – Thickskin (2003) and Revolutions per Minute (2006) – as well as the EPs United World Rebellion: Chapter One and Rise of the Damnation Army – United World Rebellion: Chapter Two (2013 and 2014 respectively); those recordings garnered mixed reception.
-In April 2015, Skid Row parted ways with Solinger, and replaced him with former TNT singer Tony Harnell.
+Skid Row reformed in 1999, with Johnny Solinger, formerly of Solinger, as Bach's replacement and a revolving cast of drummers, the latest being Rob Hammersmith.
+Solinger recorded two studio albums with the band – Thickskin (2003) and Revolutions per Minute (2006) – as well as the EPs United World Rebellion: Chapter One and Rise of the Damnation Army – United World Rebellion: Chapter Two (2013 and 2014 respectively); those recordings garnered mixed reception.
+In April 2015, Skid Row parted ways with Solinger, and replaced him with then-former TNT singer Tony Harnell.
 Eight months later, however, Harnell left the band.
 In January 2017, former DragonForce vocalist ZP Theart was named the official lead singer after spending a year as a touring member of the group.
-Theart remained with Skid Row until March 2022, when the band replaced him with current frontman Erik Grönwall, who debuted in their first studio album in 16 years, The Gang's All Here, which was released in October 2022.
+Theart remained with Skid Row until March 2022, when the band replaced him with Erik Grönwall, who debuted on their first studio album in 16 years, The Gang's All Here, which was released in October 2022.
+Grönwall left Skid Row in March 2024 due to health issues, as he had to prioritize full recovery after receiving treatment for leukemia, and Lzzy Hale of Halestorm had filled in for him on live dates before leaving on her own.